By Molly Patrick

-Hot damn, vegans like to eat Garbanzo beans!
-(AKA Chickpeas)
+Hot damn, vegans do like to eat Garbanzo beans (aka Chickpeas)!

 Go to ANY vegan potluck and there will be an onslaught of Garbanzos.
-From hummus to chickpea spread (basically hummus).
+From hummus to chickpea spread (which is basically hummus).
 THE VEGANS WILL BRING THE GARBANZOS!

 There will be a 3-bean chili that definitely has Garbanzos in it, as well as curry roasted chickpeas, and of course, the garbanzo quinoa medley that all of the skinny people are huddled around.